jpfairbanks/SemanticModels.jl/doc/src/theory.md

 ### Ologs

 Ontology logs are a diagrammatic approach to formalizing scientific methodologies.
-They can be used to precisely specify what a scientist is talking about.
-Spivak, D.I., Kent, R.E.
-(2012) “Ologs: A Categorical Framework for Knowledge Representation.”
-PLoS ONE 7(1): e24274. doi:10.1371/journal.pone.0024274.
+They can be used to precisely specify what a scientist is talking about (see [Spivak Kent 2012]("Ologs: A Categorical Framework for Knowledge Representation.")).

 An olog is composed of types (the boxes) and aspects (the edges).
 The labels on the edges is the name of the aspect.
 An aspect is valid if it is a function (1-many relation).

 ![Birthday olog](img/olog_birthday.png)

 We can represent an SIR model as an olog as shown below.